-Since 2009, I have been involved in a research project exploring the roles of music in radical culture.
+In 2009, I began research exploring the varied roles of music in the contexts of extremism.
 Radicalism and Music is a comparative study of the music cultures of four diverse radical groups: al-Qa’ida, the American racist skinheads, Christian-affiliated radicalism, and eco-animal rights militancy.
 The intention of this study is to offer an introductory documentation, examination, and interpretation of the varied functions of music within these distinct radical environments.

-My scholarship was supported by a Guggenheim Fellowship in 2011 and has culminated in a book published by Wesleyan University Press in November 2015.
-Among the specific groups addressed and notable highlights of this research, include:
+My scholarship was supported by a Guggenheim Fellowship and culminated in a book published by Wesleyan University Press in November 2015.

 Read the Opening